 Electronic direct deposit is mandatory for all new employees.
 The employee's net pay is guaranteed to be credited to their bank account on payday.
 Employees have the option of utilizing four fixed direct deposit accounts in addition to their regular direct deposit account.
 The fixed direct deposit accounts must be for a fixed amount.
-The fixed direct deposits may be at different financial institutions from the regular direct deposit account.
+The fixed direct deposit accounts from the regular direct deposit account.